Marvell-switching/SAI-plugin/README.md

 Compilation is done per CPU architecture by setting the flap ARCH=(arm, INTEL64, ...). for example make ARCH=arm sai. the result of the compilation will be placed under build_dir/$(ARCH)/lib, called libsai.o

 User applications can then link with this library, in order to use the SAI implementation

+mrvl_plugin/test directory contains few examples for sai API usage and are not part of the libsai.o